KareemPingue/marketing-and-analytics-app/README.md

-# Marketing & Analytics System Application
+# Marketing & Analytics Application

 ## Brief Overview
 A comprehensive analytics and marketing system that integrates predictive maintenance, customer journey optimization, and AI-driven personalization to improve customer engagement and operational efficiency across industries.